• Skip to primary navigation

 • ½ tsp dried oregano

-• 6 whole grain rolls, English muffins, or mini-pitas
+• 6 whole grain rolls or use English muffins or mini-pitas

 Reader Interactions